Northwest University ID Cards

 - Temporary ID Key Cards – $5.00

-Temporary cards include a barcode and key card functionality, and expire one week after issue.
-After that time, key card functionality (if applicable) is disabled.
+Temporary cards include a barcode and card access functionality, and expire one week after issue.
+After that time, card access functionality is disabled.

-Temporary cards that are not returned to the IT Help Desk will incur an additional $30.00 fee, and a replacement card will be printed and sent to your campus mailbox or graduate program.
+Temporary cards that are not returned to the IT Help Desk will incur an additional $20.00 fee; this fee will be $25.00 if no initial fee was charged (e.g. temporary cards issued to new students).

 - Replacement ID Key Cards – $25.00